cloudquery/cloudquery/plugins/source/aws/policies_v1/README.md

 ## Deprecated:

 Going forward all CloudQuery Policies will continue to be available in the [CloudQuery Hub](https://hub.cloudquery.io/addons/transformation).
 The Policies listed via the Hub have many benefits including:
-- Built on top of DBT for ease of extensibility and integration with other tools
+- Built on top of dbt for ease of extensibility and integration with other tools
-- Multi database support (PostgreSQL, BigQuery, Snowflake)
+- Multi-database support (PostgreSQL, BigQuery, Snowflake)

 ## Policies and Compliance Frameworks Available